Maven and Frontend

 </dependency>

-Add the maven dependency plugin to retrieve the generic screens:
+Add the dependency plugin that unpacks the generic screens shipped with AWE:

 <plugin>